Amourspirit/python-ooouno-ex/ex/auto/general/odev_monitor/README.md

 which implements [API XTerminateListener](https://api.libreoffice.org/docs/idl/ref/interfacecom_1_1sun_1_1star_1_1frame_1_1XTerminateListener.html) that monitors office terminate.

-`DocMonitor` also has two additional way of listening if the bridge to LibreOffice terminates for some unexpected reason.
+`DocMonitor` also has two additional ways of listening if the bridge to LibreOffice terminates for some unexpected reason.
 One way is to listen for an event raised by `Lo` when bridge is gone.
 Another way is to attach a listener to `Lo.bridge`.
 Only one of these methods is necessary to be notified when bridge is gone away but both are included for example purposes.